andy-lawler-sbg/Expo-Bare-Minimum/README.md

 # Expo Bare Minimum Project

-This project uses the bare minimum workflow and has some expo packages imported.
+This project uses the bare minimum workflow and has some expo packages & other libraries imported.

 At the moment we have: